kshashank03/kshashank03.github.io/consulting.md

 * Alteryx

 # 💯 Perfect Performance
-I have a perfect 5-Star rating onthe popular consulting website [Upwork](https://www.upwork.com/freelancers/~018f98a75ceb1e15cb) and will bring that level of service to you or your company
+I have a perfect 5-Star rating on the popular consulting website [Upwork](https://www.upwork.com/freelancers/~018f98a75ceb1e15cb) and will bring that level of service to you or your company

 # 📝 Contact me
 If you have any questions or concerns please feel free to email me at shashankkalanithi@gmail.com !